-How Will The Coronavirus COVID-9 Outbreak Affect Child Custody Arrangements?
+How The Coronavirus COVID-19 Outbreak Affect Child Custody Arrangements?

 Amid the recent outbreak of coronavirus in the United States several states have issued mandatory stay at home orders and some are calling for the mandatory shutdown of any non-life saving businesses in order to slow down the spread of the virus.